 ©1998-2010 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "EmbodyHealth," "Enhance your life," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.

-I came ... because I had sciatica.
+...
+I had sciatica.
 It felt like I was going to fall anytime I put pressure on that foot.
 I would turn my foot sideways too walk and used a cane often for protection.
 When I first began treatment my pain was an 8 on a scale of 0 to 10.
 I suffered with this pain for 8 years.
 It started when I was getting out of bed and felt like I pulled a muscle before I got my other leg down.
 Before coming here I tried traditional Chiropractic which didnt help much.
 Before starting treatment ...
-I would take Aleve for the pain, when needed.
-I heard ... from an advertisement in the paper.
+I would take Aleve for the pain, when needed....
 Before I came here I wondered if Spinal Decompression would work for me.
 I have had a wonderful experience here.
 All the employees remembered my name.
 It is a family atmosphere.
 Four things I am able to do as a result of my treatment ... are: walk up and down the stairs one foot after another, able to get out of a chair without trying several times, have more ambition to do work around the house, and I can now put my socks on by myself.

 ~ Lorraine K.